Marcin-Kalita/hydraapp/readme.md

 ## How to use it?

-Click on `Dodaj piwo` add your drinked beer per day, you can also enclose the beer 'Usuń piwo' Every next day will restart they value
+Click on `Dodaj piwo` add your drinked beer per day, you can also enclose the beer `Usuń piwo` Every next day will restart they value